Why is a brownie not a cookie?

 What is a Brownie?

-A cookie is a baked treat that comes in a wide variety of shapes, sizes, and flavors.
-Traditionally, cookies are made from a dough consisting of flour, sugar, butter, eggs, and flavoring agents like vanilla or spices.
-Unlike brownies, cookies are often crispier and firmer in texture, with some variations being soft and chewy.
-Cookies can be plain or include mix-ins such as chocolate chips, nuts, dried fruits, or candies.
-Their versatility makes them a popular snack or dessert, with countless recipes and regional adaptations available worldwide.
+A cookie is a versatile baked treat that comes in a wide range of shapes, sizes, and flavors.
+Made from a dough of flour, sugar, butter, eggs, and flavoring agents like vanilla or spices, cookies differ significantly in texture and style.
+This distinction is key to understanding why a brownie is not a cookie.
+Unlike brownies, cookies are often crispier and firmer, although some variations are soft and chewy.
+Cookies can be plain or include mix-ins such as chocolate chips, nuts, dried fruits, or candies, offering endless possibilities.
+Their adaptability and worldwide popularity highlight why a brownie is not a cookie, as the two desserts cater to distinct tastes and preferences.

 Ingredients Comparison